thebayliff41/Sudoku/README.md

 # Sudoku
 A Sudoku game in Java Code

+To compile:
+javac -g --module-path [path-to-javafx/lib] --add-modules javafx.controls

+To run:
+java --module-path [path-to-javafx/lib] --add-modules javafx.controls

+These are specified on my machine in the included makefile, you can edit this path to run on your local machine.

 What I've learned from this project:
 The power of modulus!
 Use an ArrayList!